mthgh/Data-Wrangling-with-MongoDB/README.md

 Fourth, for the street names do not end with an "expected suffixs" ("Parkway", "Drive", "Expressway", etc), there are several cases:
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;in one case, the street names contain the "expected suffix" in the middle instead of at the end and redundant info exist (like 'West 80th Street NYC 10024').
 To fix, the redundant info were removed ('West 80th Street NYC 10024' to "West 80Th Street");
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;in second case, the street names were valid and they are highways, like 'NJ 35', 'NJ Route 35', 'South New Jersey 17Th South', 'State Route 36', 'US 1', 'US Highway 1 North', 'US Highway 1', etc. There are multiple formats of the highways.
-To make the format consistent, direction info were removed (remove "North", "South", etc), and only "State Route", "Route" and "US" were used before the numbers (the above sample highway names were converted to 'State Route 35', 'State Route 35', "State Route 17", 'State Route 36', 'Us 1', 'Us 1' and 'Us 1' respectively.
+To make the format consistent, direction info were removed (remove "North", "South", etc), and only "State Route", "Route" and "Us" were used before the numbers (the above sample highway names were converted to 'State Route 35', 'State Route 35', "State Route 17", 'State Route 36', 'Us 1', 'Us 1' and 'Us 1' respectively.
 See "street_map" and code for detail);
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;in third case, street names are valid, like "Avenue Of Puerto Rico", they are saved without change;
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;in fourth case, street names are not valid and they are deleted, like "Washington Square Village", 'ROAD 1', etc.